darwinproject/CBIOMES-Processing.m/CMAP2019/README.md

 The `runGroups_cs510.m` script is written in such a way that it can be run in serial or as part of a Job Array on a Slurm cluster.
 As such, it has checkpointing built in so it can pick up where it left off if terminated early.

 You may need to edit the tools path at the top of the script to reflect where this repository and `gcmfaces` are located.

+An example Slurm submission script `submit.sh` is provided.
+Cluster-specific options and commands have been removed (such as partition selection and loading modules).
+The submission script submits a Job Array with 32 tasks/processes and requests 12GB of RAM per task.